newatts/ReactNativeBLEapp/README.md

     "react-native-base64": "^0.2.1",
     "react-native-ble-plx": "^2.0.3"

+Check how to install the packages at:   https://www.npmjs.com/

 Yes, I added two base64's, that is intentional in resolving some issue.
 Incidentally I was using:
    "react": "18.2.0",
    "react-native": "0.72.4"

-After I knew that the project built with the dependencies and template code I copied and pasted the code from/to App.tsx (and had to make some adjustments from the original code), and also had to copy the "Styles/styles.tsx" folder, file and code.
+After I knew that the project built with the dependencies and template code I copied and pasted the code from/to 'App.tsx' (and had to make some adjustments from the original code), and also had to copy the "Styles/styles.tsx" folder, file and code.

 The project then built (see build instructions above).